Guide to Eyjafjallajökull Volcano

 Driving along the South Coast on the Ring Road brings you close to the volcano.
 The volcanic mountain range is visible when you go east on the Ring Road from Reykjavik and cross the Hellisheidi heath.

 Is Eyjafjallajökull safe to visit?

 Eyjafjallajökull is safe for travellers to visit and is seen on most tours of the South Coast in favourable weather.
-In the town of Hvolsvöllur, a visitor’s centre focuses on a family farm, Þorvaldseyri, which was one of the many destroyed by the floods, lava, and ash of the most recent eruption.
-It is highly unlikely that Eyjafjallajökull will erupt again any time soon, as there are typically hundreds of years between each eruption.
+In the town of Hvolsvöllur, a visitor’s centre focuses on a family farm, Þorvaldseyri, which was one of the many that was damaged by the floods and ash fall of the most recent eruption.
+It is highly unlikely that Eyjafjallajökull will erupt again in near future, as there are typically hundreds of years between each eruption.

 When has Eyjafjallajökull erupted throughout history?

 Since Iceland’s settlement in 874, Eyjafjallajökull erupted in the years around 900, 1612, and from 1821 to 1823.
 The 1821-1823 eruption was said to release an enormous amount of fluoride, which is believed to have negatively impacted the health of humans and animals at that time.
 The most recent eruption was in 2010.

 Where can I learn about volcanoes in Reykjavík?

 Perlan’s Forces of Nature exhibition allows guests to feel the power of volcanoes, earthquakes, and geothermal energy that powers the island.
 Guests will learn that volcanoes form when heat and pressure build up beneath the earth’s surface.
 The earth’s weak points tend to be along fault lines where tectonic plates converge or diverge, as in Iceland’s case.